nitin42/animate-components/packages/animate-components/README.md

 * Ease of doing animations (purely component based).
 * Simplified and minimal API.
-* Best source for someone who is new to React (folks are already enjoying the ease of doing animations).
+* Best source for someone who is new to React.
 * Supports element type rendering of an animation component (interesting tweak).
 * Provides isolated keyframes so that you don't have to hardcode all the curves and directly use them with css-in-js solutions like [glamor](https://github.com/threepointone/glamor), [styled-components](https://github.com/styled-components/styled-components), [Aphrodite](https://github.com/Khan/aphrodite) etc.